Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

-The acceleration term (\ref{Eq:SystemticAccelerationError}) remains too, in which the gradient is unaffected by whatever reduction has been achieved for the previous one, as pointed out in the Comment\,\cite{Dubetsky2018} and acknowledged by\,\cite{Roura2018}.
+The acceleration term (\ref{Eq:SystemticAccelerationError}) remains too, in which the gradient is unaffected by whatever reduction has been achieved for the previous one, as pointed out in the Comment\,\cite{Dubetsky2018} and acknowledged by Roura\,\cite{Roura2018}.
 This is inevitable because $\Delta k_{2}$ has been computed in order to nullify the effect of the local gradient on the atoms whose motion is governed by (\ref{Eq:zdoubledotA,BorderGamma1}).
 Instead, the acceleration measured by the AI and used for tuning the change $\Delta k_{2}$, is affected by the error (\ref{Eq:SystemticAccelerationError}) which cannot therefore be compensated.
-Indeed, it is questionable that attempts should be made to compensate it, since this would alter the real acceleration of the atoms and force it to equal a measured value which (already to first order in $\gamma$) is not fully correct.
-A similar approach in space leads to the phase difference:
+Indeed, attempts to compensate it\,\cite{Dubetsky2019} are questionable because compensation would alter the free fall acceleration of the atoms and force it to equal a measured value which (already to first order in $\gamma$) is not fully correct.

+The very fact that in proposing the gravity gradient compensation scheme Roura did not address the acceleration term (\ref{Eq:SystemticAccelerationError}) indicates that the systematic error made by taking only three measurements per drop has not been recognized.

+A similar approach in space leads to a residual gradient $\gamma_{orb-res}<\gamma_{orb}$ after applying\,\cite{Roura2017}, and to the phase difference: